Norinco CQ: Type CQ assault rifle

-According to the manufacturer's website, the Type CQ assault rifle can be equipped with an under-carried grenade launcher.
+According to the manufacturer's website, the Type CQ assault rifle can be equipped with an under-barrel grenade launcher.
 Norinco manufactures several models of grenade launchers in different calibers, generally clones of the American M203 (known as the LG2-I and LG2-II) or to the Russian GP-25/GP-30 (known as the LG-1, seen mated to the QBZ-95 assault rifle), and a wide array of anti-riot underbarrel launchers.
 However, seen the lack on the Type CQ assault rifle of a quick-attachment/detachment design hand guard as instead present on the American M16A2 assault rifle and M4 carbine, the installation of an underbarrel grenade launcher on the Type CQ assault rifle requires partial replacement of the handguard.